fortnite-in-minecraft/MinecraftRoyale/README.md

 Made via https://www.sendtric.com/

 ## Some fine print
 Due to the fact that we use Patreon as our money processor, 7.9% of each purchase and $.30 goes to Patreon as the cost for the page and currency processing.
 This is basically unaviodable.
+Sorry.
 The actual amount that we recieve goes towards the winners and the charity.
 In other words, if 25 people sign up for $5 each, the first place winner will recieve less than $50.

+We are not affiliated with Discord, Minecraft, Mojang, Microsoft, Fortnite, Epic Games, or EA.